GiladLeef/kangaroo/README.md

 The probability of success after a certain number of group operations is illustrated, considering the range size (N).
 The plot provides insights into the likelihood of solving the ECDLP within a given range.
 ![successprob](https://github.com/GiladLeef/kangaroo/assets/96906027/bd7865f5-1eef-4207-b6a6-eac80a5064bb)

-### How It Works

-The algorithm employs two herds of kangaroos, a tame herd, and a wild herd.
-When a kangaroo from each herd collides, the key can be solved.
-The distinguished points method with a hashtable is used to detect collisions efficiently.
-The algorithm iteratively updates the positions of the kangaroos until a collision is detected, leading to the solution of the ECDLP.